koistudy2/server/README.md

 ----------
 ##Let's run!
- - Type following in your working directory
  - You have to start mongod first
+<pre>$ mongod</pre>
+ - Now, type following in your working directory on another terminal
 <pre>$ python web.py</pre>
  - Type http://localhost:5000 in your browser and watch what happens